kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 Where in docker and docker-compose it would essentially mean that we had something persistent here that is not the case.
 There are multiple types of volumes *emptyDir* volumes are shared filesystems inside a pod, this means that their lifecycle is tied to a pod.
 When the pod is destroyed the data is lost.

 Before we can get started with this, we need an application that shares data with another application.
-In this case it will work as a method to share simple log files between each other.
+In this case, it will work as a method to share simple log files between each other.
 We'll need to develop the apps:

 App 1 will check if /usr/src/app/files/image.jpg exists and if not download a random image and save it as image.png.
 Any HTTP request will trigger a new image generation.